Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 In the standard deviation and RMSE plots of panel (b), we observe the existence of an optimal $\beamSigma$, as in \cref{fig:fi_gamma_variation}(b).
 Here, the Monte Carlo simulations are for a single arbitrary $\gamma$ value whereas \cref{fig:fi_gamma_variation}(b) shows a worst-case over $\gamma$.
 Comparing the RMSE of each method at its optimal $\beamSigma$, we see that MLE improves upon interpolation by a factor of 5 and upon MMLE by a factor of 2.5\@.

 Panel (c) differs from panel (b) only in changing the edge location to $\gamma = 50.5$.
-One striking change is to the bias of interpolation at low values of $\beamSigma$.
+One striking change is to the bias of the interpolation methods at low values of $\beamSigma$.
 This bias is greatly reduced because $\etaBaseline \approx 1$ at scan position 50 combined with $\etaBaseline \approx 10$ at scan position 51 gives an interpolation estimate near 50.5 by happenstance; for interpolation with small $\beamSigma$, the edge location being at a midpoint between neighboring scan locations is highly favorable.
+In this case, clipping of $\etaBaseline$ gives a slight improvement in standard deviation and RMSE at lower values of $\beamSigma$.
 The bias of the MLE is not significantly changed, but its standard deviation is significantly increased at low values of $\beamSigma$.
 Referring to \cref{fig:fi_gamma_variation}(a), $\gamma = 50.5$ is a near minimizer of the FI about $\gamma$ in the scan data.
-Indeed, the minima of the RMSE and CRB shown in panel (c) occur near the $\beamSigma^* = 0.33$ value found in \cref{fig:fi_gamma_variation}(b).
+Indeed, the minima of the RMSE and CRB shown in panel (c) occur near the $\beamSigma^\star = 0.33$ value found in \cref{fig:fi_gamma_variation}(b).

+The deviation of MLE performance from the CRB at $\beamSigma = 0.1$ warrants further study.
+There is no contradiction in the low exhibited RMSE because the MLE is not unbiased at this very small $\beamSigma$.
+At the two scan locations $k$ closest to the edge (50 and 51), the normalized distance $|k-\gamma|/\beamSigma$ between the scan location and the edge at $\gamma = 50.5$ is 5, implying $\min\{q,1-q\} \approx 3 \times 10^{-7}$.
+Incident particles are very unlikely to strike on opposite side of the edge relative to the nominal scan location, so the mixtures are nearly indistinguishable from (single-component) Poisson distributions.

 Finally, in panel (d) we vary the right-side SE yield $\eta_2$ from 2 to 20 while fixing $\eta_1=1$, $\gamma=50.2$, $\beamSigma=1$, and $\lambda=200$.
 As before, the MLE has a very low bias, and its standard deviation and RMSE are the lowest across all values of $\eta_2$.
 The root causes of biases of the interpolation estimator and MMLE are as discussed in regard to panel (a).
-For interpolation, the bias is most pronounced when the gap between $\eta_1$ and $\eta_2$ is small, making spurious threshold crossings relatively more likely.
+Here also we observe that the two interpolation estimators coincide; clipping does not give any advantage.
+For both the interpolation estimators, the bias is most pronounced when the gap between $\eta_1$ and $\eta_2$ is small, making spurious threshold crossings relatively more likely.
 For MMLE, the bias is smallest where the excess variance of the mixture is smallest.
+A trend across most experiments is that the MLE is approximately unbiased and has the lowest standard deviation among all estimators.
+It thus has the best performance for varied sample and imaging parameters.
+The RMSE in many cases is well below the unit grid spacing, showing the possibility of sub-pixel localization.